Blog

 Goethe Certificate

-• Widely recognized but not accepted by all universities
+• Widely recognized but not accepted by every faculty, especially for medicine and law

 Compare these exams in detail in our Goethe vs TestDaF vs DSH guide.